uw-dims/dims-finalreport/docs/source/successes.rst

 Ansible Playbooks
 -----------------

-One of the most significant achievements of this project was the production of a set of Ansible playbooks, roles, and task files, capable of instantiating a small-scale distributed system comprised of Ubuntu 14, Ubuntu 16, Debian 8, and Container Linux by CoreOS systems, implementing an ``etcd``, ``consul``, and
+The most significant achievement of this project was the production and refinement of a set of Ansible playbooks, roles, and task files, capable of instantiating a small-scale distributed system comprised of Ubuntu 14, Ubuntu 16, Debian 8, and Container Linux by CoreOS systems, implementing an ``etcd``, ``consul``, and